Wall Street Pummels Hepion Pharmaceuticals Inc. (HEPA) After Recent Earnings Report

-Hepion Pharmaceuticals Inc. (NASDAQ:HEPA) went up by 5.88% from its latest closing price compared to the recent 1-year high of $6.90.
-The company’s stock price has collected 12.50% of gains in the last five trading sessions.
+Hepion Pharmaceuticals Inc. (NASDAQ:HEPA) went down by -1.71% from its latest closing price compared to the recent 1-year high of $6.90.
+The company’s stock price has collected 3.60% of gains in the last five trading sessions.
 Press Release reported on 01/05/21 that Hepion Pharmaceuticals to Participate in Upcoming January Virtual Investor Conferences

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.